The Worshipful Master of the Laws of Physics

 Ruby was also a friend of Chief Curry and Captain Fritz.
 (Chief Curry, in fact, was present when Johnson was sworn in as president on Air Force One.)
 Johnson's right to appoint the Secretary of the Navy actually plays a critical part in the assassination.
 This is how Johnson controlled high-level officers like Admiral Calvin Galloway even before the murder.

-Like the Texas coroner in the Marshall case, the Bethesda coroner, James Humes, would present a deliberately misleading autopsy to throw off honest investigators.
+the Bethesda coroner, James Humes, would present a deliberately misleading autopsy to throw off honest investigators.
 Again we see the hand of Johnson.

 By Texas law, the President's body could not be removed from Parkland Memorial Hospital until Dr. Earl Rose performed an autopsy.
 But before that could happen Johnson ordered that the body be immediately flown to Washington, where his own coroners would be in charge.
 The first priority-- make sure it would look like the work of a single gunman.